MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/call-for-papers.md

 - **Full-Length Papers:** Maximum of 8 pages, excluding references and supplementary material, for paper presentations.
 - **Extended Abstracts:** Limited to 2 pages, including references, designed for poster sessions and brief elevator pitches (approximately 5 minutes).
 This format provides a snapshot of your research, perfect for generating interest and discussion.
-- **Presentation Only:** Authors of papers recently published in top-tier conferences and journals (JMLR, JAIR, MLJ, PAMI, IJCAI, NeurIPS, ICLR, AISTATS, ICML) are encouraged to submit a 2-page extended abstract, including references, for presentation.
+- **Presentation Only:** Authors of papers recently published in top-tier conferences and journals (AAAI, JMLR, JAIR, MLJ, PAMI, IJCAI, NeurIPS, ICLR, AISTATS, ICML) are encouraged to submit a 2-page extended abstract, including references, for presentation.
 Please indicate the original publication venue in your submission form.
-- **Reproducibility Track:** Contributions that enhance the reproducibility of research findings are crucial.
-We invite interactive tutorials/demos (e.g., Jupyter notebooks) or 2-page descriptions of libraries/packages/datasets.
+- **Reproducibility Track:**Contributions that enhance the reproducibility of research findings are crucial.
+We invite interactive tutorials, demos, libraries, packages or datasets (e.g. Jupyter notebooks) and their respective 2-page extended abstracts.
 This track emphasizes the practical application and implementation of research, facilitating a deeper understanding and broader use of ML-DE techniques.
-Demo code (e.g. Jupyter notebooks etc. ) will be published jointly at our github together with a link to the paper.
+Demo code (e.g. Jupyter notebooks etc.) will be published jointly at our github together with a link to the paper.

 ## Highlights